<-CHM130 Home Page

 12th Edition, section 3.2, pg.
 49-50

 In this section the textbook lists the percent distribution of elements in the universe, Earth's crust, and human body.
-This is interesting, but they left out a critical piece of information.
+This is interesting, but they left out a critical piece of information in the 11th and 12th editions.
 For example, they said hydrogen makes up 10% of the human body.
 10% means 10 out of a 100; unfortunately, they didn't say whether this was by weight or by number.
 In other words, they didn't say if this was 10 atoms of hydrogen out of 100 atoms of the body (by number) or was this 10 grams of hydrogen for every 100 grams (by weight) There's a big difference.

 To find out let's visit webelements.com.
 If you follow this link you will see that they give two numbers for abundance: ppb by weight and ppb by atoms (number of atoms). "ppb" means parts per billion.
 Remember "%" means parts per hundred.